mislavjavor/mislavjavor.github.io/_posts/2018-02-03-a-case-against-some-utility-tokens-on-the-blockchain.md

 Sometimes these tokens represent shares in physical assets such as gold or oil.
 In these situations, the purpose of the blockchain platform is to provide simple trading environment for all participants

+#### Utility tokens

+Utility tokens are used for performing various activities on their platform of issuance.
+We've described them in the video stabilization example.

 ## Why utility tokens?

 Now with all this in mind, a question must be asked - *why do utility tokens dominate the blockchain landscape?*